 A baccalaureate degree with a strong background in the natural sciences and/or health sciences is required for acceptance into the Pharmacology program.
-For applicants to the Pharmacology program, valid GRE scores are required.
-GRE scores are only valid for five years after the test date.
-Please list your GRE scores in the application.
+For applicants to the Pharmacology program, GRE scores are optional.
+If you have GRE scores, please list your GRE scores in the application.
 Additionally, official scores must be sent directly to the Weill Cornell Graduate School of Medical Sciences by the Educational Testing Service.
 The Institution Code Number is 4132.
-Please visit http://www.ets.org/gre for more information and to register for the test.
-GRE Scores are optional for the following program: Biochemistry & Structural Biology, Cellular & Developmental Biology, and Molecular Biology program (Allied BCMB), Immunology & Microbial Pathogenesis program, Neuroscience, and Physiology, Biophysics & Systems Biology.
+Please visit http://www.ets.org/gre for more information and to register for the test if you would like to add your GRE scores to your application.
 Applicants whose native language is not English are required to take the TOEFL examination.
 See Apply Online for application procedures.

 Becoming a Doctoral Candidate

 In the first year, students complete the core academic curriculum; in their second year, they complete elective courses.
 More information about Pharmacology program courses is available at Courses.